Thank you for supporting Mission EDIFY:

 Me and Wilson.
 Going strong since 2015.
 Not to brag, but he's an actor.
-Perhaps you saw his work in Top Gun and Cast Away."
+"Perhaps you saw his work in Top Gun and Cast Away."
 (Funny quote I saw on facebook.)

-The past two years go unparalleled in what God's shown me about loving myself.
+The subsequent years go unparalleled in what God's shown me about loving myself.
 It began with a prayer: Father in heaven, In the name of Christ, I ask for the greatest gift of all . . .
 A love that allows me to be at ease with myself when life isn't' easy.

 This Valentine's Day, cry if you must.
 But allow room for laughter.
 Ask God to give you something to laugh about if you're going solo.